 Here is a fun fact – Most of us may know Chicago as the “Windy City,” however, in reality, it doesn’t even count in the list of America’s top windy cities.

-Let us now explore some of the hippest neighborhoods in the metropolitan to help you decide where to stay in Chicago during your next visit.
+As a born and raised Chicago local I’m definitely gonna be able to help you navigate some of the hippest neighborhoods in the metropolitan to help you decide where to stay in Chicago during your next visit.

 One of the three downtown communities of Chicago, the Loop is often the first stop for visitors traveling to the city.
 Neighbored by the Chicago River to its north and west and Lake Michigan to the east, the neighborhood is home to the tallest structures that comprise Chicago’s magnificent skyline.
 Undoubtedly, the most iconic part of the city, the Loop is home to a world-class assortment of public art, major theatres, and of course, the Art Institute of Chicago, one of the finest and the largest museums in the United States.
 Grant Park, along with its gorgeous centerpiece, Buckingham Fountain, is a popular green space that dates as far back as the entirety of the city’s history.